blue-crown-dev/spacetours/README.md

 - Pixel-perfect design.

 ## Running locally

 ```bash
 git clone https://github.com/blue-crown-dev/space-tours.git
 cd space-tours
 ```

 - Open the `index.html`file in your browser to see.

 ## Deployment

-Add additional notes to deploy this on a live system
+The live site is available at [this link](https://outerspacetours.netlify.app/)

 ## Built With